Jordan-Sue/game-library/README.md

 - sort their list by completion status, system, playtime, or alphabetically
 - search for a specific game in the library
 - filter their library to display games meeting the filter criteria

+## User Stories

+- As a user, I want to add a game to my library
+- As a user, I want to change the completion status of a game to completed
+- As a user, I want to select a game and see it's stats in detail
+- As a user, I want to view all of my games that I have completed